 I live in Houston and I work at the mall as a salesman.
 Because of the coronavirus, mall got closed and our store was closed too.
 And I don't know when mall will be reopen, therefore I applied for unemployment benefits.
-So, I want to know these Benefit does it affect on my Citizenship? ( I have...
+So, I want to know these Benefit does it affect on my Citizenship? ( I...
 Read more »

 The receipt of public assistance such as unemployment benefits is not an automatic bar to naturalization if you have not engaged in unlawful behavior including committing fraud.
 However, USCIS may view the receipt of benefits as a factor regarding your “good moral character “.
 You may want to...Read more »

 Several months after he died, I was notified that I was still benefcy of his BAC annuities fund.
 Surprised he hadn't changed this in 8 years since divorce, I called the BAC Intl to confirm details.
-It was the assisting clerk who noticed the date on a change-of-beneficiary form was the exact date...
+It was the assisting clerk who noticed the date on a change-of-beneficiary form was the exact...
 Read more »

 There might be both a civil and criminal case that comes out of this but I notice this question is marked for both Texas and Arkansas.
 The first thing you should do is figure out WHERE the forged document was USED and then re-post your question in just that one state, no matter where you are...Read more »